 Dengue Fever in Cape Verde

 There is a risk of Dengue Fever.
 It is spread by a species of mosquito called Aedes aegypti, otherwise known as the ‘tiger mosquito’ which mainly bites during the day.
 The illness is widespread throughout the tropics and subtropics, affecting over 100 countries with approximately 50 million cases globally a year.
 Currently most infections occur in SE Asia, South and Central America, Mexico, Africa, Indian sub-continent, Hawaii and the Pacific.
-There is currently no vaccination against Dengue Fever, it is therefore important to protect yourself during the day with bite avoidance products like DEET.
-For more information – click here.
+A dengue vaccine is available in the UK but is only recommended for some travellers that have been infected with dengue in the past.
+The Dengue fever vaccine QDENGA is now available and can be administered at Nomad Clinics.
+It is also important to protect yourself during the day with bite avoidance products like DEET.
+For more information on- QDENGA.

 Zika Virus in Cape Verde